SMUD's "Powering Futures" Scholarships

 - Academic achievements and records

-Note: Preference will be given to students with a major relevant to SMUD.
+Note: Preference will be given to students with a major relevant to a career at SMUD.
 Decisions of the selection committees are final and are not subject to appeal.
 No application feedback will be given.

 What are the details of the award?